 The Japanese had the term conveniently to hand as they were preparing to become a Great Power.
 Emperor was the recognised translation of tennō.
 In 1867 the Emperor was “restored” and brought to Tokyo from Kyoto.
 From 1192 to 1867, the sovereignty of the Japanese state had been exercised by shoguns, or their shikken regents (1203-1333), whose authority had been conferred by Imperial warrant.
 The Emperors had been less than puppets.
 In 1867, they became puppets.
 State Shinto, based on the official dogma of the divinity of Japan’s national origins and of its Emperor, became the unifying Japanese ideology.

 In 1876 Disraeli decided that Queen Victoria should be Empress of India.
 She was proclaimed at the Delhi Durbar of 1877.
 The title was available.
-It had been in abeyance since the deposition of the last Mughal Emperor, Bahadur II, in 1858.
+It had been in abeyance since the deposition of the feeble last Mughal Emperor, Bahadur II, in 1858.
 The Mughal dynasty had ruled over most of the subcontinent from the sixteenth century, but had used the title Badshah (whence Pādeshāh, considered in the West to be equivalent to Emperor) without geographic designation.
 During the Indian rebellion of 1857, the rebel sepoys had proclaimed Bahadur II as Badshah-i-Hind or Emperor of India.

-The Korean kings declared their complete independence of China in 1895 and only in 1897 adopted a title, Daehan Hwangje, which is translated as Emperor.
+The Korean kings declared their complete independence from China in 1895 and only in 1897 adopted a title, Daehan Hwangje, which is translated as Emperor.
 On August 22 1910, Japan annexed the Korean Empire.
 There had been only two Emperors: Kojong and Sunjong (old-style myoho names).